 8. Sentinel Pass via Larch Valley

-This classic larch experience is highly popular, but time things right and you can avoid the crowds in Larch Valley.
-Early risers can enjoy the trail by parking at Moraine Lake and beginning their journey along the trail on the west (or looker’s right) side of the lake.
+This classic larch experience is highly popular, but time things right, and you can avoid the crowds in Larch Valley.
+With Moraine Lake Road closed to public vehicles, you'll need to take Roam Route #10 - Moraine Lake from Banff, which only runs during larch season.
+Or hop on a shuttle or guided tour to get up to the lake.
+Begin your journey along the trail on the lake's west (or looker’s right) side.
 You’ll be immediately immersed in the blissful larch foliage.
 At the pass, enjoy stunning views of the valley below.
-For an easier outing, turn around once you’ve reached Larch Valley about 4 km in.
+For an easier outing, turn around once you’ve reached Larch Valley, about 4 km in.

 Distance: 11.6 km